hubertp/type-debugger-tutorial/us-implicits.md

 #### test01
  - Is there a direct implicit view of type `Int => SumTuple3` (in order for the selection `1.sum` to succeed)?
- - During the very first tried implicit conversion in the member selection, which implicit(s) a verified by the compiler for the qualifier `1` (so that it has a member `sum`)?
+ - During the very first tried implicit conversion in the member selection, which implicit(s) are verified by the compiler for the qualifier `1` (so that it has a member `sum`)?
  - What implicits (and in what sequence) are used in order to satisfy it?

  - Which implicit(s) are being verified by the compiler during the first implicit conversion of`(2, 5)`?